rhizome/jquery-simple-slider/index.md

     when used with `data-slider-values`.
 Eg. `data-slider-equal-steps="true"`

 data-slider-theme
 :   The CSS theme to use when rendering this slider.
-Setting this value adds a suffix to the CSS class of the slider.
+Setting this value adds
+    a suffix to the CSS class of the slider.
 Eg. `data-slider-theme="volume"`

+data-slider-highlight
+:   Boolean for if we should highlight the background of the slider as it it
+    dragged.
+Eg. `data-slider-highlight="true"`

 Events